Clearwater, Florida, Is the Gulf Coast's Can't-Miss Beach Town

 A mainstay of Clearwater Beach and famous for its classic grouper sandwiches, Frenchy's Rockaway Grill is the largest of the four Frenchy's establishments in the area.
 The open-air restaurant offers the perfect mix of Floribbean food, beach views, colorful rum drinks, and live local bands.

-Another hotspot located in the heart of all the action on Clearwater Beach, Palm Pavilion Beachside Grill & Bar (pictured above) is where you can catch spectacular gulf sunsets, sip on tropical cocktails, nosh on coconut shrimp, and listen to nightly live music on the deck.
+Another hotspot located in the heart of all the action on Clearwater Beach, Palm Pavilion Beachside Grill & Bar (pictured above) was named the best beach bar of 2021 by Visit St. Pete Clearwater.
+It's a place where you can catch spectacular gulf sunsets, sip on tropical cocktails, nosh on coconut shrimp, and listen to nightly live music on the deck.

-For the best weekend brunch in town, head to either Island Way Grill on the Clearwater harbor or Clear Sky Beachside Café in Clearwater Beach.
-Both are local favorites where the Bloody Marys and mimosas always go down nice and easy.
+For the best weekend brunch in town, head to Clear Sky Beachside Café in Clearwater Beach.
+It's a local favorite where the Bloody Marys always go down nice and easy.

 Best Beach Bars and Local Brews

-There’s an eclectic collection of bars in the area that will quench any thirst and fuel any dance party.
-The spring break crowd loves Shephard’s Tiki Beach Bar, where there’s a waterfront concert stage for live performances ranging from club-style DJs to laid-back reggae bands.
+There's an eclectic collection of bars in the area that will quench any thirst and fuel any dance party.
+The spring break crowd loves Shephard's Tiki Beach Bar, where there's a waterfront concert stage for live performances featuring local acts.

 Situated atop the 10th floor of Clearwater Beach's Pier House 60 Hotel, Jimmy's Crow's Nest (pictured above) is the perfect place to go for great views and cold brews.
 At sunset they celebrate by ringing a bell and passing around shots.